latent-to/developer-docs/docs/liquidity-positions/managing-liquidity-positions.md

 :::note notes
 Use `--partial` to make things easier; this option allows you to specify a large staking amount, and an amount will be staked up to your tolerance threshold.

+If you don't use partial (or unsafe-staking mode), you'll have to find a staking amount that will be tolerated by your slippage limit.
 :::

 ```shell